 Vinyasa means breath-synchronized movement.
 You basically flow through positions incorporating the movements along with your breath.
 The idea is to warm your body up through a series of Sun Salutations and then hold the postures that follow for the duration of the class for several deep breaths and then transition directly into the following posture.
 This helps build focus, concentration, physical endurance and stamina.
 The end result is a relaxed body and a more quiet mind.

 Slow but steady!
-Work strong but at a gentler pace in this lighter version of a Vinyasa yoga lesson.
+Work at a gentler pace in this lighter version of a Vinyasa yoga lesson.
 Vinyasa means breath-synchronized movement.
 You basically flow through positions incorporating the movements along with your breath.
 The idea is to warm your body up through a series of Sun Salutations and then hold the postures that follow for the duration of the class for several deep breaths and then transition directly into the following posture.
 This helps build focus, concentration, physical endurance and stamina.
 The end result is a relaxed body and a more quiet mind.

 Yin is all about the 'other side' of active yoga.
 Expect a slow deep pace to help you connect not only with yourself but with the depths of your body.
 In Yin we hold the asanas for longer periods of time to help go deeper than the muscle and work on the connective tissues of the body.
 This helps to mobilize and strengthen the joints, ligaments and deep facial networks while stimulating the meridians and internal organs.
 It's a perfect addition to more active forms of yoga as well.

-Yin Yang Flow
+Yin Yang Yoga

 Pilates exercises are very much directed toward developing core strength and efficient movement habits that translate into your daily life.
 The focus is on quality not quantity.
 The abdominal muscles, lower back and buttocks serve as the center of all movement, allowing the rest of the body to move freely.
 This focus on core stabilization makes one stronger from the inside out.